silas-inegbe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task -22 Write a script that displays all users and their home directories, sorted by users Task -23 Write a command that finds all empty files and directories in the current directory and all sub-directories Task -24 Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories
+Task -22 Write a script that displays all users and their home directories, sorted by users Task -23 Write a command that finds all empty files and directories in the current directory and all sub-directories Task -24 Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories Task -25 Create a script that decodes acrostics that use the first letter of each line